 What Is Included in a Marijuana Contaminant Test?

 Contaminants found in cannabis can come from a number of sources, including but not limited to, pesticides, growth mediums, groundwater, pests, and airborne pollutants.
-Marijuana contamination testing at Modern Canna Science utilizes the latest instrumentation for identifying known toxins to humans.
+Marijuana contamination testing at Modern Canna utilizes the latest instrumentation for identifying known toxins to humans.
 Below, find some of the testing we perform.

 Depending on the farming practice of Florida growers, pesticides may or may not be used when growing marijuana.
 Pesticides, of course, are extremely useful for eliminating crop-damaging pests.
 The chemical used, unfortunately, can also be harmful to humans when ingested.
-We test for pesticides in cannabis using liquid chromatography (LC) to determine the presence of harmful chemical compounds found in common pesticide, herbicide, and fungicide sprays.
+We test for pesticides in cannabis using liquid chromatography (LC) and gas chromatography (GC) to determine the presence of harmful chemical compounds found in common pesticide, herbicide, and fungicide sprays.

 Some patients prefer to ingest and/or apply cannabis topically instead of smoking it.
 The process requires solvents for extracting cannabinoids and terpenoids from the plant.
 Topical cannabis products sometimes require additional solvents for creating a rub-on formula.
 Residual solvent testing ensures the product used is of the highest grade.